-Council Meeting Tasks Updated as of: August 30, 2023 Status Description leeting Date Comments Completed 2023-270 Moved: Councillor Macintosh Seconded: Councillor Andrews That report INS-2023-049, Update on Climate Change Initiatives, be received.
-Result: Carried Unanimously 8/14/2023 17:30 Completed 2023-272 Moved: Councillor Andrews Seconded: Councillor Macintosh That report INS-2023-054, Funding for a New Columbarium at Greenwood Cemetery, be received; And that Council approve the purchase of the additional Columbarium section from Shelburne Memorials Limited with the purchase being funded from General Capital Reserves in the amount of \$30,000; And that Council approve the transfer of \$30,000 from General Capital Reserves for the purchase of the New Columbarium at Greenwood Cemetery.
-Result: Carried Unanimously 8/14/2023 17:30 Completed 2023-273 Moved: Councillor Andrews Seconded: Councillor Prendergast That Report INS-2023-056, Community Improvement Committee Terms of Reference, be received; And that the Terms of Reference for the Community Improvement Committee as attached to this report, be approved; And that council appoint Deputy Mayor Taylor to serve on this Committee; And that staff proceed with the recruitment of members pursuant to the Committee composition outlined in the Terms of Reference.
-Result: Carried Unanimously 8/14/2023 17:30 Completed 2023-275 Moved: Councillor Andrews Seconded: Deputy Mayor Taylor That report (PS-2023-605 Treasurer Appointment, be received; And that Council pass a by-law to appoint Patrick Kelly as Treasurer for the Town.
+Council Meeting Tasks Updated as of: August 30, 2023 Status Description Meeting Date Comments Completed 2023-270 Moved: Councillor Macintosh Seconded: Councillor Andrews That report INS-2023-049, Update on Climate Change Initiatives, be received.
+Result: Carried Unanimously 8/14/2023 17:30 Completed 2023-272 Moved: Councillor Andrews Seconded: Councillor Macintosh That report INS-2023-054, Funding for a New Columbarium at Greenwood Cemetery, be received; And that Council approve the purchase of the additional Columbarium section from Shelburne Memorials Limited with the purchase being funded from General Capital Reserves in the amount of \$30,000; And that Council approve the transfer of \$30,000 from General Capital Reserves for the purchase of the Durchase of the New Columbarium at Greenwood Cemetery.
+Result: Carried Unanimously 8/14/2023 17:30 Completed 2023-273 Moved: Councillor Andrews Seconded: Councillor Prendergast That Report INS-2023-056, Community Improvement Committee Terms of Reference, be received; And that the Terms of Reference for the Community Improvement Committee as attached to this report, be approved; And that staff proceed with the recruitment of members pursuant to the Committee; And that staff proceed with the recruitment of members pursuant to the Committee composition outlined in the Terms of Reference.
+Result: Carried Unanimously 8/14/2023 17:30 Completed 2023-275 Moved: Councillor Andrews Seconded: Deputy Mayor Taylor That report CPS-2023-060 Treasurer Appointment, be received; And that Council pass a by-law to appoint Patrick Kelly as Treasurer for the Town.
 Result: Carried Unanimously 8/14/2023 17:30